 It is a criminal offence to obtain monies dishonestly and the council will not hesitate to use its powers to prosecute if necessary.

-If you require any further information please contact us using the details below, or by calling in person at Lancaster or Morecambe town hall, between 9am and 5pm Monday to Friday.
+If you require any further information please contact us, or call in person at Lancaster or Morecambe town hall, between 9am and 5pm Monday to Friday.